-- MTF enrollees calling the NAL will gain immediate access to advice from registered nurses. - NAL nurses will advise enrollees on the most clinically appropriate level of care ranging from emergency to self-care. - NAL will provide parent/care-giver the option of a follow-up call if self-care is advised for any pediatric patients. - NAL will issue network urgent care authorizations if an acute appointment is required and no access is available in the MTF. - NAL will inform the PCM of any enrollee call to the NAL.
+- MTF enrollees calling the NAL gain immediate access to advice from registered nurses. - NAL nurses advise enrollees on the most clinically appropriate level of care ranging from emergency to self-care. - NAL provides parent/care-giver the option of a follow-up call if self-care is advised for any pediatric patients. - NAL issues network urgent care authorizations if an acute appointment is required and no access is available in the MTF. - NAL informs the PCM of any enrollees calling the NAL.